steven-varga/h5cpp-doc/docs/examples/attributes.md

 * Attributes cannot be shared
 * Attributes cannot have attributes
 * Being small, an attribute is stored in the object header of the object it describes and is thus attached directly to that object
-* The “Special Issues” section below describes how to handle attributes that are large in size and how to handle large numbers of attributes.

 ### Objects
 ```yacc